Trump Accuses Pharmaceutical Industry of ‘Getting Away With Murder’, Sanders’ Prescription Drug Amendment Blocked By Democrats

 — Bernie Sanders (@SenSanders) January 11, 2017

 Notably, four of the Senate Democrats who voted against the motion are among those who received the most funding from the pharmaceutical industry during their Senate campaigns, including Cory Booker (D-NJ), Bob Casey (D-PA), Michael Bennet (D-CO), and Patty Murray (D-WA).
-As documented by Open Secrets, Booker received a generous sum of $329,000 from the pharmaceutical industry in his 2014 election bid, while Casey chalked up a massive $258,030 in 2012.
+As documented by Open Secrets, Booker received a massive sum of $329,000 from the pharmaceutical industry in his 2014 election bid, while Casey chalked up an extremely generous $258,030 in 2012.
 Murray and Bennet, who both ran in 2016, received $333,444 and $263,417 respectively.

 Why do Americans pay so much more than Canadians for prescription drugs?
 Because the pharmaceutical industry has bought the US Congress. pic.twitter.com/Si8q8otWj5